bioconvert/bioconvert/.github/ISSUE_TEMPLATE/website.md

 ## Please describe the problem:

-Please copy/paste the error message and ideally the ID returned to you.
+## We need to reproduce the error.

-- What is the name of the input file :
+* [ ] **ID**.
+We will need the input data set.
+If you are filling this issue by clicking on a 'issue' lin kon bioconvert website, the title should already contain the issue.
+Otherwise, it will be helpful to have the identifier of you run.
-- What conserter did you chose : (e.g. fastq2fasta)
+- [ ] **converter**.
+What conserter did you chose (e.g. fastq2fasta) ?
-- Please provide a test example.
-Best is to provide a link ot the data if the data is large (>1Mb) or yu cannot upload it here
+- [ ] please copy/paste the error message seen on the website here below